Azure/azure-rest-api-specs/specification/monitor/resource-manager/readme.md

     from: actionGroups_API.json
     where: $.paths
     reason: 'Operations API is defined in a separate swagger spec for Microsoft.Insights namespace (https://github.com/Azure/azure-rest-api-specs/blob/master/specification/monitor/resource-manager/Microsoft.Insights/stable/2015-04-01/operations_API.json)'
+  - suppress: INVALID_FORMAT
+    from: metrics_API.json
+    where: $parameters.interval
+    reason: 'For the most part the interval parameter conforms with ISO 8601 duration format like PT1M, PT6H, etc. Unfortunately for many many years it has also accepted FULL as a special duration string that indicates that regardless of the timespan specified, only one datapoint should be returned summarizing the data for that timespan.
+The reason this wasn't caught before is because in the past model validation wasn't actually verifying example parameters until recently.
+FULL is the 4 most used string passed into the query parameter, we currently get 47 million requests per day specifying full as a value to interval'
 ```

 This section is a temporary solution to resolve the failure in those pipeline that is still using modeler v1.